-North Central America and the Caribbean
+North America and the Caribbean

-South America
+South America and Central America

 The President may appoint two additional Deputy Presidents as needed.
 Each Deputy President shall have such powers and duties as may be assigned by the Board of Executives.

 Explanation: Reenforces the creation of a new region for the Middle East and realigns Central America with South America.